derrop/CloudNetTransformer/README.md

 is running (e.g. `./CloudNet_2` for a transformation to CloudNet 2).
 It will also automatically download the required start file for your new installation, you just have to execute it (for CloudNet 2 there are two start files, CloudNet-Master and CloudNet-Wrapper, both need to be executed).

+Don't forget to replace the SimpleNameTags and Chat Plugins!